gamatarudev/gamatarudev/README.md

 ### About Me
-- 👨‍💻 Self-taught coder.
+- 👨‍💻Passionate self-learner, constantly expanding my coding horizons.
-- 🎓 Currently Mastering in Software Engineering.
+- 🎓 ?
+University's is for those who don't understand the power of modern world.
 - 🌱 Continuously expanding my skill set across various languages and trying to give big contribution to this ultraverse.

 ### Socials